allenai/scruples/readme.md

 communities.
 This skill would enable computers to anticipate people's reactions and understand deeper situational context.

-`scruples` encourages progress on this research problem by providing a corpus of real-world ethical situations with community sourced normative judgments.
+Scruples encourages progress on this research problem by providing a corpus of real-world ethical situations with community sourced normative judgments.
 The norms expressed by this corpus represent those of the community from which they're drawn&mdash;and thus they are not